jacohen9/FlavorWheelProject/readme.txt

 Note that this is not packaged as a Java package.
 It should be possible to take the two primary classes and turn them into a package.

 Unit tests are in 'FlavorTest.java'

+Limitations:
+Does not handle a 'not' qualifier (e.g. 'not sweet') Does not handle misspellings (e.g. 'blackbery')
+Does not handle plurization (e.g. 'blackberries')